 The good news is that there is a rising tide of global change that is tearing down the racial barriers, tearing down the walls that separate us, and breaking apart the world view that has gotten us into the mess we are in.
 It is time to stop allowing a small number of wealthy and powerfully evil people in the world to dictate a worst-case scenario for the planet just so they can get even richer and more powerful.

 For at least 50 years, in early December there has been a Fiesta de Tumacácori event on the grounds of the Tumacácori Mission.
 All the various cultures of the borderlands come together at the Fiesta to celebrate that we are here and we are together.
 Every Christmas Eve, people from all around Southern Arizona come to the Mission to walk the grounds in the sacredness of the season.
-And now we have human-rights missionaries of Global Community Communications Alliance and The University of Ascension Science and The Physics of Rebellion making our home just across the river from the Mission, living in an EcoVillage that is a prototype for people all over the world to come and learn how to live sustainably and in divine pattern.
+And now we have human-rights advocates of Global Community Communications Alliance and The University of Ascension Science and The Physics of Rebellion making our home just across the river from the Mission, living in an EcoVillage that is a prototype for people all over the world to come and learn how to live sustainably and in divine pattern.

 All over the world people are awakening to the realization that we must have positive and radical global change in order to survive, and the next step after that realization is to find the leaders who are equipped to foster that global change into positive directions.
 It is time, as Gabriel of Urantia has been teaching for many years, for all people to unite and to begin to occupy their own minds and hearts with the SpiritualutionSM principles.
 And we can all start with the principle of one God, one planetary family.
 It matters not what name we use for “God”.
 When we know the Divine Creator, we treat everyone as our brothers and sisters.
 Everyone’s child is our child.
 And the Earth Mother Spirit is Mother of us all.